ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/create-extracted-actions-2.md

  To use this custom action in other test cases follow these steps:

- 1. Create a new test case, which you give a name and description.
+ 1. Create a new test case and give it a name and description.
  2. Click **Create step manually**.

  The folder with your application name contains all custom and extracted actions.

  3. Select the action you want to add as test step to your test case.
  4. Click **Select**

   ![](attachments/create-extracted-actions-2/add-extracted-action.png)

   You have now added your extracted action to another test case.
 So, if the password changes you only have to change it within the action and not within each test case.
-This saves time and effort to keep all your test cases up to date.

   ### 3.2 Create an extracted action by creating a new action